 After winning the MET National Council Auditions, Sly became a member of the ensemble at the Canadian Opera Company in the 2011/12 season, where he was seen as Hermann in Les contes d’Hoffmann, Amantio di Nicolai in a new production of Gianni Schicchi directed by Catherine Malfitano and conducted by Andrew Davis, as well as A Scythian Man in Iphigénie en Tauride alongside the Iphigénie of Susan Graham.
 As a recitalist, Philippe Sly performed with the Canadian Chamber Players in Ottawa and performed in recital in Montreal, Paris, London, and The Hague.

-Mr. Sly holds a Bachelor of Music degree in voice performance from McGill University’s Schulich School of Music in Montreal.
-He is also an alumnus of San Francisco Opera’s Merola Program where he performed the role of Dr. Barolo in Il barbiere di Siviglia.
+Sly holds a Bachelor of Music degree in voice performance from McGill University’s Schulich School of Music in Montreal.
+He is also an alumnus of San Francisco Opera’s Merola Program, where he performed the role of Dr. Bartolo in Il barbiere di Siviglia.
 His roles at McGill University include Marcello in La bohème and Nick Shadow in The Rake’s Progress.
-A recording artist with Analekta Records, his first solo album entitled “In Dreams” was released in October 2012 to great critical acclaim, followed by an all-Rameau album entitled “Les amants trahis” with Hélène Guilmette and Luc Beauséjour.
+As a recording artist with Analekta Records, his first solo album, In Dreams, was released in October 2012 to great critical acclaim, followed by an all-Rameau album entitled Les amants trahis with Hélène Guilmette and Luc Beauséjour.